jonathanburns/blog/_posts/2024-12-11-how-rollups-actually-work.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihkf5xiyp3so7qfro3hdzhtewst3f3rw7jh25pcmyl55v5otnkmzy" alt="drawing">
   <p>Okay, it's just...
 X is gonna have a field day with this.
-They already give us hard time about the centralized sequencer.
+They already give us a hard time about the centralized sequencer.
 When they find out we intentionally shut it down...</p>
 </div>

 <div class="dialogue left">